About This Chapter

-Learn about the history, format and logic of debates by watching the video lessons included in this chapter.
-Each lesson will provide a comprehensive overview of an important topic you'll need to know in order to understand debates, including debate formats, famous historical debates and some major fallacies to watch out for.
-Our instructors are expert in their areas.
-Topics include:
+Review the history, format and logic of debates by viewing the lessons included in this chapter.
+Each lesson provides a comprehensive overview of an important topic you'll need to know, including debate formats, famous historical debates and common fallacies to watch out for.
+When you complete this chapter, you will be able to:

 Test your retention of these topics by taking the practice quizzes included in the chapter.
-If you want to return to a specific point in lessons, you can bookmark specific moments with the video tabs; the chapter also includes a transcript of every lesson.
+If you want to return to a specific point in lessons, you can use the video tags to jump right to key concepts.
 As you progress, make sure to track your progress on your personal Dashboard.

 1. Understanding Different Debate Formats